<section xml:id="section-dynamic-exercises" xmlns:pi="http://pretextbook.org/2020/pretext/internal">

 View Source for section

 This section demonstrates the use of dynamic randomized exercises built upon the framework of Runestone components.
 These demonstration problems incorporate a library supporting mathematical expressions both for varying the content of the statement of the exercises as well as the checking of submitted answers.
+Then there is an example where a custom library is used for defining and parsing answer objects without using the built-in math library, and which also illustrates the use of a config structure passed in JSON format.

 Exercises Dynamic Fill-In